- ECTS credits10

 Teaching and learning methods

-Teaching is conducted in the form of lectures and seminar sessions, and requires active participation on the part of the students.
+Teaching is conducted in the form of lectures, and possibly "preparation packages" (see below).
+The teaching requires active participation on the part of the students.

-The frequency of the teaching in the course will normally be one two-hour lecture and one two-hour seminars on a weekly basis for a period of 12 weeks.
+The frequency of the teaching in the course will normally be either two two-hour lectures a week or one two-hour lecture and one "preparation package" for self-study a week.
+All is for a period of 12 weeks.

 Compulsory Assignments and Attendance